-Have you ever saw anything like Rinnai tankless water heater code 11?
+Have you ever seen anything like the Rinnai tankless water heater code 11?
 If you have not got one installed in your place, you should get one installed (only if you have the money, the place, and the time, of course).
 Water heaters will change your life like they can change cold water into a warm or hot one.

 When that happens, there are two things you can do:

-1. Buy a new one (which is the easiest compared to the two)
+- Buy a new one (which is the easiest compared to the two)

-2. Try to fix it up.
+- Try to fix it up.

-Now, I am not saying that fixing a water heater is nigh impossible – it is actually pretty easy if you know what you are doing – but diagnosing the problem?
+Now, I am not saying that fixing a water heater is nigh impossible – it is pretty easy if you know what you are doing – but diagnosing the problem?
 Now that is the real problem.

 A Guide to the Broken Heaters: Rinnai Tankless Water Heater Code 11